inercia/vagrant-weave/README.md

 Docker cluster with 2 nodes
 ===========================

-This cluster contains two virtual machines with docker installed
+This cluster contains two virtual machines with Docker and Weave installed.

 ## Starting